raspiblitz/raspiblitz/README.md

 #### A) SCP Backup Target

-In the raspiblitz.conf the parameter scpBackupTarget can be set with the value formatted like [USER]@[SERVER]:[DIRPATH-WITHOUT-ENDING-/].
+In the `/mnt/hdd/raspiblitz.conf` the parameter `scpBackupTarget` can be set with the value formatted like `[USER]@[SERVER]:[DIRPATH-WITHOUT-ENDING-/]`.
 On that remote server the publickey of the RaspiBlitz root user needs to be part of the authorized keys - so that no password is needed for the background script to make the backup.

-The script /home/admin/config.scripts/internet.sshpubkey.sh helps on init, show and transfer ssh-pubkey to a remote server.
+The script `/home/admin/config.scripts/internet.sshpubkey.sh` helps on init, show and transfer ssh-pubkey to a remote server.

 #### B) DropBox Backup Target

-In the raspiblitz.conf the parameter dropboxBackupTarget can be set to a DropBox Authtoken.
+In the `/mnt/hdd/raspiblitz.conf` the parameter `dropboxBackupTarget` can be set to a DropBox Authtoken.
 See how to get that token here: https://gist.github.com/vindard/e0cd3d41bb403a823f3b5002488e3f90

-For the v1.2 Release this Off-Site Backup options need to be activated manually by editing the raspiblitz config.
-So they are for the more deep down users.
-If they run OK - in the following versions it should be more easy to set these Offsite-Backups by menu.
-The local copy to the sd card will be active automatically on a update to v1.2
+For the v1.2 Release this Off-Site Backup options you need to manually editing the raspiblitz config: `nano mnt/hdd/raspiblitz.conf` So this is more for expert users at the moment.
+If this feature is valided as OK by expert users - in the following versions it should be more easy to set these Offsite-Backups by menu.
+The local copy to the SD card will be active automatically on a update to v1.2

 Open to more Off-Site Backup options by PR in the future - but they should work without adding more dependencies on other libaries (that are not part of standard debian).